frederic-perez/AmE-dictionary/dictionary.md

 __variety store__
 __varsity__ :two::shit: _He started dating another varsity athlete._
 __vastly__
-__vat__ _My daughters are dipped in a vat of sunscreen every morning._
-__vat__ _n_ A water-insoluble dye, such as indigo, that is applied to a fabric in a reducing bath which converts it to a soluble form, the colour being obtained on subsequent oxidation in the fabric fibres. _Vat soft purple dye._
+__vat__ _n_ :two: A water-insoluble dye, such as indigo, that is applied to a fabric in a reducing bath which converts it to a soluble form, the colour being obtained on subsequent oxidation in the fabric fibres. _Vat soft purple dye._
 __vaunt__  (vaunted) :three: _v_ Boast about or praise (something), especially excessively: _the much vaunted information superhighway._
 __vaunted__ _His vaunted political organization._
 __velvet rope__